mzazon/awesome-cloud-projects/aws/serverless-data-lake-architecture/serverless-data-lake-architecture.md

    echo "✅ Created EventBridge custom bus and rules"
    ```

-   The EventBridge infrastructure establishes the event-driven communication backbone for our data lake architecture.
-The custom event bus and associated rules create an intelligent routing system that automatically directs data processing events to appropriate Lambda functions based on event content and type.
-This decoupled architecture enables seamless addition of new processing stages, monitoring components, and integration points without modifying existing code, providing the flexibility essential for evolving data lake requirements.
+   The EventBridge infrastructure creates an intelligent event routing system that automatically orchestrates data processing workflows based on event content and type.
+The custom event bus and associated rules enable loosely coupled communication between Lambda functions, allowing for seamless addition of new processing stages and monitoring components without modifying existing code.
+This event-driven architecture provides the flexibility essential for evolving data lake requirements while maintaining reliable, automated processing workflows.

 4. **Create Data Ingestion Lambda Function**:

-   The data ingestion Lambda function serves as the entry point for all data entering our serverless data lake, handling the critical task of receiving, parsing, and initiating processing workflows for incoming data files.
-This function demonstrates enterprise-grade error handling, metadata tracking, and event-driven communication patterns.
-By leveraging S3 event notifications, the function automatically responds to new data arrivals, eliminating the need for polling mechanisms and ensuring near real-time processing initiation.
-The function's integration with our shared Lambda layer enables reusable data processing utilities while maintaining lean function-specific code focused on ingestion logic.
+   The data ingestion Lambda function serves as the primary entry point for all data entering our serverless data lake, implementing enterprise-grade patterns for data receipt, parsing, and workflow initiation.
+This function demonstrates sophisticated error handling, comprehensive metadata tracking, and event-driven communication that automatically responds to new data arrivals through S3 event notifications.
+By eliminating polling mechanisms and providing near real-time processing initiation, the function ensures efficient resource utilization and rapid data processing.
+The function's integration with our shared Lambda layer enables reusable utilities while maintaining focused, lean code for ingestion-specific operations, following serverless best practices for maintainable, scalable applications.

    ```bash
    # Create data ingestion function